danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 I'd also like to explore the possibility of making my thesis valuable to others in terms of it's utility by including my code.
-My thinking here is that there exists a certain kind of reader that won't want to sit through these touch feely meanderings unless there is a promise of some code that can be run at the end.
+My thinking here is that there exists a certain kind of reader that won't want to sit through these touchy feely meanderings unless there is a promise of some code that can be run at the end of the day.

 ```